 Thursday June 20: Chester and Bodnant Garden

 Following an introductory talk, we take a walking tour of Chester, a prominent city since the late 1st century when the Roman Empire expanded north to the banks of the River Dee.
-We walk along the famous medieval walls that provide splendid views of the city.
-In the afternoon we travel by coach to Bodnant Garden for a private tour.
+We walk along the famous Roman walls that provide splendid views of the city.
+After our welcome lunch, we travel by coach to Bodnant Garden.
 Created over 150 years, with plants collected and brought to Britain from far afield, and the incredible vision of generations of the McLaren family and Puddle head gardeners, this haven of rarity and beauty with a stunning backdrop of the Carneddau mountains of Snowdonia is a delight for the senses.
 In 1949, it was the second garden, after Hidcote, to be given to the National Trust.
-This evening we have dinner together in Chester.
-Overnight Chester (B, D)
+Overnight Chester (B, L)

 Friday June 21: Biddulph Grange Garden

 This morning is at leisure to explore Chester at your own pace, perhaps to visit the stunning cathedral.
 In the afternoon we visit Biddulph Grange Garden, created in the 19th century by James Bateman with his collection of plants from around the world.
 Our visit takes us on a global journey from Italy to the pyramids of Egypt, a Victorian vision of China and a re-creation of a Himalayan glen.
 This impressive garden features collections of rhododendrons, summer bedding displays, a stunning Dahlia Walk and the oldest surviving golden larch in Britain, brought from China in the 1850s.
 Overnight Chester (B)